filip26/titanium-json-ld/README.md

+> [!IMPORTANT]
+> The open-source version will be discontinued in the near future because of lack of funding.
+No further version will be available for free, including security updates.
+Please consider a donation to keep Titanium JSON-LD available and maintained as an open-source.

 # Titanium JSON-LD 1.1 Processor & API

 An implementation of the [JSON-LD 1.1](https://www.w3.org/TR/json-ld/) (JSON-based Serialization for Linked Data) specification in Java utilizing [Jakarta JSON Processing](https://github.com/eclipse-ee4j/jsonp).